jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 For that, you need to write the exercises in a format that allows using `nbgrader` to create an assignment.
 We have developed an integration in the course platform that allows  running `nbgrader` in a container and checking the learner's assignment, at the click of a button.

-Each exercise should be divided into incremental steps, and you provide the solution, and a test, as in the following example:
+Each exercise should be divided into incremental steps, and you provide the solution, and a test, usign the `nbgrader` annotations.
+See the [`nbgrader` documentation](https://nbgrader.readthedocs.io/en/stable/user_guide/creating_and_grading_assignments.html#autograded-answer-cells) for detailed instructions on how to insert an "Autograded answer" and an "Autograded test."

+Here is an example:

 ![](images/graded_exercise_sample.png)